 GNNs \cite{kipf2017semisupervised, velickovic2018graph} can easily capture the local proximity and node features.
-To further improve the performance, Information Maximization (InfoMax) principle \cite{linsker1988self} has been introduced.
+To further improve the performance, the Information Maximization (InfoMax) principle \cite{linsker1988self} has been introduced.
 DGI \cite{velickovic2018deep} is adapted from Deep InfoMax \cite{hjelm2019learning} to maximize the mutual information between the local and global features.
-It generates the negative samples with a corrupted graph and contrast the node embeddings with the original graph embedding and the corrupted one.
+It generates the negative samples with a corrupted graph and contrasts the node embeddings with the original graph embedding and the corrupted one.
 Based on a similar idea, GMI \cite{peng2020graph} generalizes the concept of mutual information to the graph domain by separately defining the mutual information on the features and edges.
-The other followup work of DGI, MVGRL \cite{hassani2020contrastive}, maximizes the mutual information between the first-order neighbours and graph-diffusion.
+The other follow-up work of DGI, MVGRL \cite{hassani2020contrastive}, maximizes the mutual information between the first-order neighbors and graph diffusion.
 HDMI \cite{jing2021hdmi} introduces high-order mutual information to consider both intrinsic and extrinsic training signals.
-However, mutual inforamtion based methods generate the corrupted graphs by simply randomly shuffling the node features.
-Recent methods exploit the graph topology and features to generate better augmented graphs.
-GCC \cite{Qiu_2020} adopts a random-walk based strategy to generate different views of the context graph for a node, but it ignores the augmentation of the feature level.
+However, mutual information-based methods generate the corrupted graphs by simply randomly shuffling the node features.
+Recent methods exploit the graph topology and features to generate better-augmented graphs.
+GCC \cite{Qiu_2020} adopts a random-walk-based strategy to generate different views of the context graph for a node, but it ignores the augmentation of the feature level.
 GCA \cite{zhu2020deep}, instead, considers the data augmentation from both the topology and feature level, and introduces the adaptive augmentation by considering the importance of each edge and feature dimension.
-Unlike the above methods which constructs the data augmentation samples based on domain knowledge, \ariel\ uses adversarial attack to construct the view that maximizes the contrastive loss, which is more informative with broader applicability.
+Unlike the above methods which construct the data augmentation samples based on domain knowledge, \ariel\ uses adversarial attacks to construct the view that maximizes the contrastive loss, which is more informative with broader applicability.